Areebijiaz/Areebijiaz/README.md

 I'm a **Computer Science student at Superior University Lahore (2024–2028)** focused on building modern web and mobile applications.

-My work sits at the intersection of **software engineering, product design, and user experience**.
-I enjoy taking an idea from requirements and Figma designs through architecture, development, API integration, testing, and deployment.
+My work sits at the intersection of **software engineering, product development, and user experience**.
+I enjoy taking ideas from requirements and Figma designs through architecture, development, API integration, testing, and deployment.

 My primary areas of focus are: